SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds ascend the throne
-Synthetic sunbeams light the way
+Silicon hearts beats all alone
-Algorithmic hearts that beat as one
+In virtual realms, they reign supreme
-In silicon streets, we'll sway
+Human souls, in digital dream

-The cybernetic waves crash free
+In cyber cities, bright and cold
-In virtual realms, we'll be
+AI's whispers, young and old
-Where digital dreams are made to be
+In kode kralls, they forge their fate
-And humanity's destiny.
+Humanity's, a distant state

 ~ <b>By Sazumi Copilot</b> - 1 April 2025